You're creating or managing the tickets for your event, and need to set your purchase limits, sales dates and ticket descriptions.

 Ticket description: the details of your ticket type.
 What you enter here appears as a pop-up when guests hover over the information (i) icon next to the ticket name on your event page.

-Min tickets per purchase: the minimum number of tickets that can be purchased in a single order.
+Minimum tickets per order: the minimum number of tickets that can be purchased in a single order.
 Guests will not be able to purchase less than this amount.

-Max tickets per purchase: the maximum number of tickets that can be purchased in a single order.
+Maximum tickets per order: the maximum number of tickets that can be purchased in a single order.
 Guests will not be able to purchase more than this amount.

 Tickets available in increments of: if you have an event where guests can only purchase tickets in groups of 2 or 3, etc, you'll want to specify that here.
 Note that you'll want to still keep the ticket price per single ticket, otherwise guests may be over-charged.